Experimental certification of an informationally complete quantum measurement in a device-independent protocol: Certification Methods

-{\em Method for certifying an irreducible four-outcome POVM.---}To certify a four-outcome POVM in a DI way, we use the bipartite Bell scenario shown in Fig.~\ref{fig:scheme}.
-There, in the middle, there is a source emitting pairs of particles.
+To certify a four-outcome MIC-POVM in a DI way, we use the bipartite Bell scenario shown in Fig.~\ref{fig:scheme}.
+There, in the middle, is a source emitting pairs of particles.
 One of the particles is measured by one party, Alice, and the other particle is measured by the other party, Bob.
 Alice chooses her measurement from a set of four measurements: three two-outcome measurements $A_x$, with $x \in \{1,2,3\}$, and one four-outcome measurement $A_4$.
 Bob chooses his measurement from a set of four two-outcome measurements $B_y$, with $y \in \{1,2,3,4\}$.
 The possible outcomes of the two-outcome measurements are $+1$ and $-1$, and the possible outcomes of the four-outcome measurements are $1,2,3$, and $4$.
 The outcomes of $A_x$ and $B_y$ are denoted by $a$ and $b$, respectively.
 From the experimental results, we obtain the set of conditional probabilities $\{P(a,b|x,y)\}$.

 In our experiment, we are interested in the conditional probabilities appearing in the following Bell inequality introduced in Ref.~\cite{APVW16}: